 Don't Be a Stranger

-Your relationship with Career services does not have to end on your convocation day.
+Your relationship with CSO does not have to end on your convocation day.
 We offer services for alumni similar to those for students.
 If you have not found a job or even formed a plan by graduation, you are still able to meet with our career advisers, use CareerFIT, and attend events.

 Make a Connection